 "We have offers from abroad and ideally I would rather sell him to a club abroad.
 We're in a position where it's difficult to stand in his way."

-Barcelona are keen to bolster their back-line ahead of their bid to reclaim the league title from Atletico Madrid and have identified Vermaelen - who made 21 appearances for the north Londoners last season - as a target ahead of the new season.
+Barcelona is keen to bolster its back line ahead of a bid to reclaim the league title from Atletico Madrid and has identified Vermaelen - who made 21 appearances for the north Londoners last season - as a target ahead of the new season.